Columbus, Ohio: Primary and secondary schools

 Columbus City Schools (CCS) is the largest district in Ohio, with 55,000 pupils.
 CCS operates 142 elementary, middle and high schools, including a number of magnet schools (which are referred to as alternative schools within the school system).

 The suburbs operate their own districts, typically serving students in one or more townships, with districts sometimes crossing municipal boundaries.
 The Roman Catholic Diocese of Columbus also operates several parochial elementary and high schools.
 The area's second-largest school district is South-Western City Schools, which encompasses southwestern Franklin County, including a slice of Columbus itself.
-Other portions of Columbus are zoned to the Dublin, New Albany-Plain, Westerville and Worthington school districts.
+Other portions of Columbus are zoned to the Dublin, Hilliard, New Albany-Plain, Westerville and Worthington school districts.

 There are also several private schools in the area, such as St. Paul's Lutheran School, a K-8 Christian school of the Wisconsin Evangelical Lutheran Synod in Columbus.

 Some sources determine that the first kindergarten in the United States was established here by Louisa Frankenberg, a former student of Friedrich Fröbel.
 Frankenberg immigrated to the city in 1838 and opened her kindergarten in the German Village neighborhood in that year.
 The school did not work out, so she returned to Germany in 1840.
 In 1858, Frankenberg returned to Columbus and established another early kindergarten in the city.
 Frankenberg is often overlooked, with Margarethe Schurz instead given credit for her "First Kindergarten" she operated for two years.

 In addition, Indianola Junior High School (now the Graham Elementary and Middle School) became the nation's first junior high school in 1909, helping to bridge the difficult transition from elementary to high school at a time when only 48% of students continued their education after the ninth grade.